 The castle is often the background to historical re-enactments which take place during the season.

 Below the Castle is the Church of St Mary, dating from the 12th century.

 The graveyard is the final resting place of author Anne Bronte who died while visiting Scarborough in 1849.

 St. Mary's Church on the hillside above Scarborough © Wendy - stock.adobe.com

 The other Church worth visiting is St Martins, a Victorian Church on the south cliff, which contains fine pre-Raphaelite decoration by Burne-Jones and Rosetti.

-North Bay is home to several family attractions - The water-park Atlantis with two of the longest slides in the country. - Sea Life Centre, with its underwater walk and seal sanctuary.
+North Bay is home to several family attractions including a miniature railway and the Sea Life Centre, with its underwater walk and seal sanctuary.

 South Bay is home to the elegant Spa complex, with exhibitions, theatres, cafes and a pub.
 The harbour is full of interest, with fishing vessels and Yachts.
 The bay is backed by the Valley gardens and South Cliff gardens and a fine esplanade.